Master of Engineering, Automation Technology

-The degree programme in Automation Technology offers its students an opportunity for a broad, cross-disciplinary career.
-After completing the programme, the graduates are qualified to work in different expert, development, marketing and management positions in an international industrial environment regarding the field of supervision, control and automation.
-The programme may also offer an excellent basis for careers in research and academic professions.
+The degree programme in Automation Technology provides the opportunity for a broad interdisciplinary career.
+After graduation with a special emphasis on machine learning methods and intelligent system understanding, you will be qualified to work in various expert, development, and management positions in an international industrial environment in automation and control.
+The education also offers an excellent basis for a career in research or product development.

 A Master’s degree in Automation Technology correspond to the level EQF 7 in the European Qualifications Framework for Higher Education.

 Under the Finnish legislation, a person who has taken the Master’s degree is qualified for posts or positions for which the qualification requirement is a second-cycle higher education degree.
 In some cases, the qualification requirement also includes the completion of studies in certain specified fields of study.
 The degree falls under the Article 11 of the Directive 2005/36/EC of the European Parliament and of the Council on the recognition of professional qualifications.